 If history is your thing, she’s posher and less concerned with newfangled notions like humility in her first Christmas message (I do love the way she says “often”, “very”, “lost” and “old”) of 1957, plus it’s delightfully low-tech – no teleprompter then – and she has a super nice shiny frock:

-If you're a republican and/or atheist, you might prefer to avoid the Queen's speech, in which case Penelope Keith of To the Manor Born might make a good substitute spelling voice model:
+If you’re a republican and/or atheist, you might prefer to use a TV character like Penelope Keith’s Audrey Fforbes-Hamilton of To the Manor Born as a spelling voice model.
+She’s also a bit funnier than the Queen.